Products

 Q

-Quadrant - A convex shaped piece of timber supplied in around 2-3m lengths in various hardwoods.
-Used to cover expansion gaps left around the perimeter of a wood floor.
+Quadrant – A convex-shaped timber moulding, usually supplied in 2-3m lengths, used to cover expansion gaps along the perimeter of a timber floor for a polished finish.

 R